 WARNING!
-The HIKO P has different riser lengths depending on the size.
+The HIKO has different riser lengths depending on the size.
 The differentials of the risers on sizes 20 and 22 are different from the others.
-In the rest of the sizes (24, 26 and 28) the risers are the same and interchangeable, which is NOT the case in size 20 and 22 distance specified in the certification report - this will vary depending on size.
-See the certification certificate.
+In the rest of the sizes (24, 26, 28 and 30) the risers are the same and interchangeable, which is NOT the case in size 20 and 22.